XlinkBot/buttonup/README.md

 # Daily Content Blog

-A modern, AI-friendly blog that automatically fetches content from Google Drive and presents it in a clean, searchable format.
+A modern, AI-friendly blog that automatically fetches content from Notion and presents it in a clean, searchable format.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features

-- 📁 **Google Drive Integration**: Automatically fetches content from Google Drive
+- 📝 **Notion Integration**: Automatically fetches content from Notion databases
 - 🔍 **Advanced Search**: Full-text search with tag and date filtering
 - 📱 **Responsive Design**: Works perfectly on all devices
 - 📰 **RSS Feed**: Subscribe to content updates